 Implementing our Own Hash Table with Separate Chaining in Java

-All data structure has its own special characteristics, for example, a BST is used when quick searching of an element (in log(n)) is required.
+All data structure has their own special characteristics, for example, a BST is used when quick searching of an element (in log(n)) is required.
 A heap or a priority queue is used when the minimum or maximum element needs to be fetched in constant time.
 Similarly, a hash table is used to fetch, add and remove an element in constant time.
 Anyone must be clear with the working of a hash table before moving on to the implementation aspect.
 So here is a brief background on the working of a hash table, and also it should be noted that we will be using Hash Map and Hash Table terminology interchangeably though in Java HashTables are thread-safe while HashMaps are not.

 But it is strongly recommended that one must read this blog completely and try and decipher the nitty-gritty of what goes into implementing a hash map and then try to write the code yourself.

-Every hash-table store data in the form of a (key, value) combination.
+Background: Every hash-table stores its data in the form of a (key, value) combination.
 Interestingly every key is unique in a Hash Table but values can repeat which means values can be the same for different keys present in it.
 Now as we observe in an array to fetch a value we provide the position/index corresponding to the value in that array.
 In a Hash Table, instead of an index, we use a key to fetch the value corresponding to that key.
 Now the entire process is described below

 Every time a key is generated.
 The key is passed to a hash function.
 Every hash function has two parts a Hash code and a Compressor.